 Having proper cooking gear should never be underestimated.
 Well-functioning equipment makes us more comfortable and efficient, and less frustrated in the kitchen – and that’s worth a lot.

 As someone who’s cooked nearly every day since I was 12, I’ve experimented with a lotta stuff.
 Despite how many specialized, one-trick gadgets there are at Bed Bath & Beyond (spoiler alert: you don’t need an avocado slicer), a functional kitchen actually needs very little.
-Here, you’ll find the tools I truly can’t live without.
+Here are the tools I truly can’t live without.

 Note: This page contains affiliate links.